Equalities impact assessment

-In October 2020, we published an Equalities Impact Assessment (EqIA).
-This assessed the potential impact of the Streatham Hill Low Traffic Neighbourhood on those with protected characteristics in law (age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion, sex) and socio-economic status.
+In October 2020, we published an equalities impact assessment.
+This assessed the impact of the Tulse Hill low traffic Neighbourhood on different demographic groups including the protected characteristics (age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion, sex) and socio-economic status.

 Primary findings: October 2020

 Our initial EqIA did not identify any significant equalities impacts for the proposed changes.
-Providing safe (both road safety and reduced likelihood of infection) and affordable travel options to people from all groups sharing protected characteristics was seen as essential to improve equity in access to transport.
+Providing safe (both road safety and reduced likelihood of infection) and affordable travel options to people from all socio‐economic backgrounds was seen as essential to improve equity in access to transport.